flawnson/flawnson.github.io/docs/_drafts/2020-10-22-programming-resources.md

 ### Learning

 - [DevDocs](https://devdocs.io/) is an open source collection of API and framework documentations all in one searchable tree.
-- [OverAPI](https://overapi.com/) is another web portal with links to many different languages and frameworks and their top resources
+- [OverAPI](https://overapi.com/) is another web portal with links to many languages and frameworks and their top resources
 - [CSS-Tricks](https://css-tricks.com/) is great, especially their article on flexbox.
+- [High Scalability](http://highscalability.com/) is super legit.
+I had to revisit it 6 months after I discovered it to even comprehend what I was reading.

 ### Growing